 Your child will lie on his or her side on a table and be asked to "curl up in a tight ball."
 Alternatively, he or she may be asked to lean over a table.
 A technician or nurse will stand beside your child to help him or her hold very still and explain what the doctor is doing.
 Remaining still is very important and will make the test go more smoothly.
 The doctor will feel your child's back for a space between the bones of the lower part of the spine to insert the needle.
 The doctor will clean your child's back with an antiseptic.

-If the doctor needs to inject medication in the spinal canal, it will be given through the same needle after the CSF is collected.
-When the test is completed, the needle will be removed and an adhesive bandage will be placed over the injection site.
+If the doctor needs to inject medicine in the spinal canal, it will be given through the same needle after the CSF is collected.
+When the test is completed, the needle will be removed and a bandage will be placed over the injection site.
 The test tubes will be taken to the lab.

 Your child's doctor will discuss the lab report and treatment plan with you.
 Some of the studies can be completed in one day while others may take 2 or 3 days.
 Your child's doctor and nurses will be available to answer your questions.

-Headache may occur in 10% to 30% of patients following lumbar puncture.
+Headache may occur in 10% to 30% of people after lumbar puncture.
 Needle size and type and positioning can all be factors in post lumbar puncture headaches.
 The headache is usual mild and resolves on its own.
-Your child's doctor may prescribe pain medication for your child's headache.
+Your child's doctor may prescribe pain medicine for your child's headache.

 For more severe headaches, your child's doctor may recommend an epidural blood patch.
-This is a procedure in which the person's own blood is injected epidurally at or near the lumbar puncture site to seal the area and prevent spinal fluid leakage.
-Intravenous caffeine is another option.
-Both have proven effective in providing pain relief after a lumbar puncture.
+This is a procedure in which the person's own blood is injected through the epidural at or near the lumbar puncture site to seal the area and prevent spinal fluid leakage.